kevinchalet/opennetty-core/README.md

 > **An OpenWebNet gateway is required by OpenNetty to be able to interact with BTicino and Legrand devices**:
 >
 >   - For In One by Legrand devices, a Legrand 88213 powerline/USB gateway is required.
 To communicate with
-> In One by Legrand radio devices, a Legrand 03606 interface must also be present in the installation.
+> In One by Legrand radio devices, a Legrand 03606 interface must also be present in the electrical panel.
 >   - For MyHome/MyHome Up devices, both BTicino F454 and MH202 SCS/Ethernet gateways are currently supported.
 >   - For MyHome Play devices, a BTicino 3578 or Legrand 88328 Zigbee/USB gateway is required.
 >